-On termination of service due to death, disability or retirement, participants with an account balance greater than \$5,000 (\$1,000 for the RMI participants) may elect to leave their investment in the Plans or receive a lump-sum distribution.
+On termination of service due to death, disability or retirement, participants with an account balance greater than \$5,000 may elect to leave their investment in the Plans or receive a lump-sum distribution.
+See Note 8 for the update to this account balance threshold.
 Participants who leave their investments in the Plans and elect to receive a distribution at a later date are permitted four partial payouts each calendar year, however, each partial payout must be at least \$250.
 Plan provisions require a lump-sum distribution when the participant attains age 69, except for legacy RTI MPP balances.
 The default election for RTI MPP distribution is a Qualified Joint and Survivor Annuity, which the Trustee shall purchase from an insurance company.
 Participants can choose alternative distribution options.